And you want to be my latex salesman…

 I ask this: If Dr. Al had spent $10 more on his ad campaign, would somebody have told him that the first step in selling his product is taking his picture off the web page.
 Or, at the very least, shave the damned ‘stache.

 Now, I’m no Adonis.
 I’m barely good looking enough to get my kid to give me a goodnight hug.
 The dog only licks my face if I’ve shaved.
 I’m brazen enough to put my picture on the top of this web page, but I’m not going to tell you I can help you make your sex life better.
+If you’re wanting to try and do that, it’d be beneficial to have a talk with your partner about both of your desires, or try and pick up some skills by watching pornographic video considering it can be easy enough to view it.
 Even if you put M.D. behind my name, people are not going to buy into my inverted pile driver experiments.
 And yet, Dr. Al is spending untold amounts of money to put his face on a web page that promises to allow you to “have enough stamina to play golf in the morning, go for a jog in the afternoon… and still make love to your wife or lover at night!”

 I wouldn’t trust the guy to change my oil, let alone talk to me about my dipstick.